entur/sobek/README.md

 ## ID Generation
 ### Background
-During the implementation of Sobek was desirable to produce NeTEx IDs for stop places more or less gap less.
+During the implementation of Sobek was desirable to produce NeTEx IDs for vehicles more or less gap less.
 The reason for this implementation was legacy systems with restrictions of maximum number of digits.

 ### Configure ID generation